petergns/awsCatalog/README.md

 | CUSTOM        | TCP           | 5000        |
 | CUSTOM        | TCP           | 8000        |

-4. Find the DNS Address of your Instance.
+Find the DNS Address of Instance

-There are several sites that allow reverse IP lookup to allow you to do this.
-[2]
+There are several sites that allow reverse IP lookup to allow you to do this. [[3]]

 In the case of this instance it is: `http://ec2-18-216-39-42.us-east-2.compute.amazonaws.com`

-Update the instance
+### Update the instance

 1. Login to the instance through SSH on your browser.
 2. Update the update list: `sudo apt-get update`